imos/bin/README.md

 * IMOS_RESOURCE
     * IMOS_RESOURCE is a directory containing resource files for imos scripts.
-      Its default value is an absolute path that is ../resource from the directory that the imos-variables command exists.
+      Its default value is an absolute path that is ../resource from the directory where the imos-variables command exists.
-* IMOS_SESSION
-    * IMOS_SESSION is a temporary directory's absolute path.

 -----
 ### imosh